Alsamad-GH/spring-petclinic/readme.md

 GitHub org is the "canonical" implementation, currently based on Spring Boot and Thymeleaf.
 There are [quite a few forks](https://spring-petclinic.github.io/docs/forks.html) in a special GitHub org [spring-petclinic](https://github.com/spring-petclinic).
-If you have a special interest in a different technology stack that could be used to implement the Pet Clinic then please join the community there see.
+If you have a special interest in a different technology stack that could be used to implement the Pet Clinic then please join the community there.

 ## Interaction with other open source projects